syncfusion-content/fileformat-docs/FileFormat/DocIO/Applying Watermark.md

 You can add or modify picture watermark in the Word document. **PictureWatermark** class represents picture watermark in the Word document.

-The following code snippet illustrates how to add a picture watermark to the Word document.
+The following code example illustrates how to add a picture watermark to the Word document.

 {% highlight c# %}
 C#

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add a section & a paragraph in the document
+//Adds a section and a paragraph in the document

 document.EnsureMinimal();